voithos/endgame/ATTRIBUTION.md

 # Attribution

-`endgame` would not be possible were it not for a large variety of open source libraries and assets.
+endgame would not be possible were it not for a large body of open source libraries and assets.
 Here's the list of them:

 ## Dependencies